Is Blogging Dead in 2021?

 Posting a lot to get traffic

 Seth Godin made this type of blogging strategy famous.
 He originally used a free blogging platform called Type Pad but has since moved on to using WordPress.
-He posted a 300 to 600 word blog post every single day.
+He has posted a 300 to 600 word blog post every single day for a decade.

 Instead, you need to focus on creating helpful, searchable content.
 Content that has some specific keyword focused so people are able to organically find your content.
 Because that’s why you blog today.
 To get search engine traffic that you can convert into product sales or email signups.